11 Facts About the Library of Congress

-For over two centuries, the Library of Congress (LOC) and its staff have served as invaluable resources for American legislators.
+For more than two centuries, the Library of Congress (LOC) and its staff have served as invaluable resources for American legislators.
 But their mission isn’t limited to U.S. politics.
-With a diverse inventory that includes iconic films, historical documents, and your tweets about lunch, the LOC is a cultural treasure.
-Here are 11 facts worth knowing about the Washington D.C.-based establishment.
+The Library of Congress catalog includes iconic films, historical documents, and your tweets about lunch.
+In short, it's a cultural treasure.
+Here are 11 facts worth knowing about the Washington, D.C.-based establishment.

 Founded in 1800, the Library of Congress is America’s oldest federal cultural institution.
 It was established by the same bill that officially moved the capital from Philadelphia to Washington D.C.
 The library was conceived of as a resource available exclusively to members of Congress, containing "such books as may be necessary for the use of Congress."
 That remains the case today, though citizens can read books on site or request them at their local library through an interlibrary loan.

 2. Thomas Jefferson helped rebuild the Library of Congress catalog after a fire.